 » UF enters the SEC Tournament as the No. 1 overall seed for the fourth time in school history.
 The team has never failed to reach the finals when listed as the top seed.

-» Four Gators starters average in double figures while the Tigers boast five players that score in double digits on average.
+» The Gators have four starters that average in double figures while the Rebels have just two players that score in double digits on average.

 » UF is 4-1 against top-25 opponents this season after going 3-5 against ranked adversaries last season with all five losses coming to top-three teams.

 » Florida is 0-5 this season in single-digit decisions.

 » The Gators are first nationally in scoring margin (+18.8), third in scoring defense (53.2), third in field goal defense (.373), ninth in field goal percentage (.485), 11th in three-point defense (.291), 19th in assist-turnover ratio (1.36) and 24th in turnover margin (3.1).
 Florida is also seventh nationally in fouling, committing 14.2 per game.

 » The Rebels are ranked ninth nationally in turnover margin (4.3), 17th in blocks (5.4) and 22nd in scoring margin (+11.1).

 Read the rest of the Florida-Ole Miss gameday preview…after the break!

 The Gators are competing for their second SEC Championship of the season as well as a potential No. 2 seed in the upcoming NCAA Tournament.
 With the selection committee convening on Selection Sunday to determine the tournament seeds, Florida has one final opportunity to prove they are deserving of a top-two seed while simultaneously sweeping the conference’s titles for the first time since 2007.